Jens Nielsen: Education and academic career

 In 2008, he was recruited as professor and director at Chalmers University of Technology, Sweden, where he built a research group of more than sixty people.
 At Chalmers, he established the Area of Advance Life Science Engineering, a cross-departmental strategic research initiative, and was founding head of the Department of Biology and Biological Engineering, which now both encompass about 200 people.

-Nielsen has published over 700 research papers, co-authored more than forty books, and is the holder of more than fifty patents.
-He was identified by Thompson Reuter/Clarivate as a highly cited researcher in 2015–2021, and according to Google Scholar, he is the most cited researcher in metabolic engineering, industrial biotechnology, and among the top five in synthetic biology.
+Nielsen has published over 850 research papers, co-authored more than forty books, and is the holder of more than fifty patents.
+He was identified by Thomson Reuters/Clarivate as a highly cited researcher in 2015–2023, and according to Google Scholar, he is the most cited researcher in metabolic engineering, industrial biotechnology, and among the top five in synthetic biology.
 He is co-author of several textbooks, and his textbook on bioreaction engineering principles has been published in three editions.
 His textbook on metabolic engineering has been translated into Chinese and Japanese.

 In 2019, Nielsen was recruited as CEO of BioInnovation Institute (BII), an initiative by the Novo Nordisk Foundation to support innovation and translation of science for use in society.